pradyot-09/GDSE2020/blog.md

 [6]: Allan Seeman.
 Why is Nearshoring a Smart Alternative for Software Development? [link](https://webcreek.com/en/blog/business/nearshoring-software-development-smart-alternative/)

+[7]: Khan, Arif & Keung, Jacky & Hussain, Shahid & Bennin, Kwabena.
+(2015).
+Effects of Geographical, Socio-cultural and Temporal Distances on Communication in Global Software Development during Requirements Change Management: A Pilot Study.
+ENASE 2015 - Proceedings of the 10th International Conference on Evaluation of Novel Approaches to Software Engineering. [link](http://www.scitepress.org/DigitalLibrary/Link.aspx?doi=10.5220/0005331401590168).

-[7]: PSL Corp.
+[8]: PSL Corp.
 IT Outsourcing: A Look at What the Future Holds. [link](https://www.pslcorp.com/nearshoring-outsourcing/it-outsourcing-a-look-at-what-the-future-holds-1/)